w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 Here is the list of allowed mutations:

 1. **Update `span-id`**.
 The value of property `span-id` can be regenerated.
 This is the most typical mutation and should be considered a default.
-2. **Mark trace for sampling**.
-The value of `sampled` flag of `trace-options` may be set to `1` if it had value `0` before. `span-id` MUST be regenerated with the `sampled` flag update.
+2. **Request trace capture**.
+The value of `requested` flag of `trace-options` may be set to `1` if it had value `0` before. `span-id` MUST be regenerated with the `requested` flag update.
 This mutation typically happens to mark the importance of a current distributed trace collection.
+3. **Update `recorded`**.
+The value of `recorded` reflects the caller's recording behavior: either the trace data were dropped or they may have been recorded out-of-band.
+This mutation gives the downstream tracer information about the likelihood its parent's information was recorded.
-3. **Restarting trace**.
+4. **Restarting trace**.
 All properties - `trace-id`, `span-id`, `trace-options` are regenerated.
 This mutation is used in the services defined as a front gate into secure network and eliminates a potential denial of service attack surface.

 Libraries and platforms MUST NOT make any other mutations to the `traceparent` header.